UPPMAX/bianca_workshops/docs/beginner/use_remote_desktop.md

     ![There is a 'Save' button at the top menu bar of gedit](./img/opened_file.png)

-- Close gedit.
+- Close the graphical text editor.
 There are multiple ways!

 ???- question "Answer"

-    These are some of the more conventional ways to close gedit:
+    These are some of the more conventional ways to close the text
+    editor:

     - Click on the `x` at the top-right of the terminal
-    - In the gedit hamburger menu, click 'Quit'
+    - In the hamburger menu, click 'Quit'

     ![The gedit hamburger menu](./img/gedit_hamburger_menu.png)

-### Exercise 5: file management
+### (optional) Exercise 5: file management

-In Thunar:
+In the file manager:

 - create a file

 ???- question "Answer"

-    In Thunar, click on the white space next/under the files with the right mouse button.
+    In the file manager, click on the white space next/under the files with the right mouse button.
 In this pop-up menu, click 'Create a new file':

     ![Popup menu to create a new file](./img/create_a_new_file.png)